VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ### Process Manager

 In this bounded context, a process manager is a class that coordinates the behavior of the aggregates in the domain.
 A process manager subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
 The process manager does not contain any business logic, simply logic to determine the next command to send.
 The process manager is implemented as a state machine, so when the process manager responds to an event, it can change its internal state in addition to sending a new command.

+Our process manager is an implementation of the Process Manager pattern defined on pages 312 to 321 in the book "Enterprise Integration
+Patterns: Designing, Building, and Deploying Messaging Solutions" by Gregor Hohpe and Bobby Woolf.

 > **MarkusPersona:** It can be difficult for someone new to the code to
 > follow the flow of commands and events through the system.
 For a